 |Projected Job Growth (2014-2024)||10%* (all securities, commodities, and financial services agents)|

 |Median Salary (2015)||$71,550* (all securities, commodities, and financial services agents)|

 Commodities brokers must typically keep a keen eye on the market in relation to product and investment pricing, trends and demand.
 Some traders receive purchase and selling instructions, meeting with other commodities traders to negotiate transactions.
 Others may take client orders over the phone, performing deals via computer to a firm's trading department or directly on the floor of a stock exchange.
 Additionally, commodities traders provide financial advice, often meeting with clients to plan, review or update an investment portfolio.

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of securities, commodities and financial services sales agents is predicted to increase by 11% between 2012 and 2022, which is about average compared to all occupations.
-In May of 2013, the BLS estimated that these financial professionals received a median yearly salary of $72,640.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of securities, commodities and financial services sales agents is predicted to increase by 10% between 2014 and 2024, which is faster than average compared to all occupations.
+In May of 2015, the BLS estimated that these financial professionals received a median yearly salary of $71,550.